BACHI: Boundary-Aware Symbolic Chord Recognition Through Masked Iterative Decoding on Pop and Classical Music: Experiments

 We evaluate predictions using macro-accuracy over chord elements (root, quality, and bass) as well as overall chord accuracy.
 As baselines, we select AugmentedNet~\cite{augmentednet}, ChordGNN~\cite{chordgnn}, and Harmony Transformer v2~\cite{htv2}.
 We retrain all three models on the same classical and pop datasets used for BACHI to ensure fair comparison.
 For Harmony Transformer v2, we modify the output format from a single target to three targets ($r,q,b$) to match our setup.
 In addition, we include the training-free rule-based method~\cite{rule-based} as a lower-bound anchor, extracting root, quality, and bass from its chord predictions, since the chord label is its only output.

-We also conduct ablation studies on four variants: (1) BACHI without boundary detection and iterative decoding, directly projecting encoder outputs to chord labels; (2) BACHI with hard boundary constraints; (3) BACHI conditioned on additional key detection, implemented by training an auxiliary MLP for key prediction and embedding its output via FiLM together with boundary information; and (4) the full BACHI model.
-Due to page limitations, we report results on classical datasets in the main text, with POP909-CL results provided in the supplementary website.\footnote{\url{https://andyweasley2004.github.io/BACHI/}}.
+We also conduct ablation studies on four variants: (1) BACHI without boundary detection and iterative decoding, directly projecting encoder outputs to chord labels; (2) BACHI without iterative decoding; (3) BACHI conditioned on additional key detection, implemented by training an auxiliary MLP for key prediction and embedding its output via FiLM together with boundary information; and (4) the full BACHI model.
+Due to page limitations, we report all accuracy comparison and ablation results on classical datasets in the main text, with POP909-CL results and full MIREX-style comparisons provided in the demo website.\footnote{\url{https://andyweasley2004.github.io/BACHI/}}.